Challenges Faced by Steve Bannon: Obstacles and Turning Points

 June 6, 2024: Judge Orders Bannon to Report to Prison

-On June 6, 2024, Judge Carl Nichols granted the motion to have Bannon report to prison by July 1, and it was decided he would go to Federal Correctional Institution, Danbury.
+On June 6, 2024, Judge Carl Nichols granted the motion to lift the stay and ordered Steve Bannon to report to prison by July 1 unless the full appeals court intervened, stipulating he would go to Federal Correctional Institution, Danbury.

 July 1, 2024: Bannon Reports to Prison

-On July 1, 2024, Steve Bannon reported to the low-level security Federal Correctional Institution, Danbury in Danbury, Connecticut.
+On July 1, 2024, Steve Bannon reported to the Federal Correctional Institution, Danbury in Connecticut, where he resided in a special veterans housing unit.

-In October 2024, after losing his appeal to the U.S. Supreme Court, Bannon surrendered to a federal prison in Danbury, Connecticut, where he was imprisoned from July to October 2024.
+In October 2024, after losing his appeal to the U.S. Supreme Court, Bannon was released from federal prison in Danbury, Connecticut, where he had been imprisoned since July 2024.

-In February 2025, Bannon pleaded guilty to fraud and was sentenced to three years of conditional discharge.
+In February 2025, Bannon pleaded guilty to fraud and was sentenced to three years of conditional discharge in New York state court.